 Here’s a list of the Project’s Board of Directors:

 Paul Bass is the executive director of The Online Journalism Project.
-Bass has been a leading reporter and editor in Connecticut for 30 years.
+Bass has been a leading reporter and editor in Connecticut for over 35 years.
 Bass has won dozens of national and regional awards for investigative, news, business, feature, and opinion writing and reporting.
 He worked as an editor and investigative reporter for the New Haven Advocate from 1989-2004.
 He is the co-author, with co-author Douglas W. Rae, of Murder in the Model City: The Black Panthers, Yale, & The Redemption of a Killer (2006, Basic Books) about the 1969 murder of a Black Panther in New Haven and the resulting trials and FBI revelations surrounding the case.
 Thousands of Bass’s articles about Connecticut are in a dedicated archive housed at the Manuscripts & Archives section of Yale University’s Sterling Memorial Library.
 Paul edits the New Haven Independent.

 Gemma Joseph Lumpkin is chief executive officer of High Performance Education Group, which helps schools analyze data and improve student performance.
 She is a former Vice President of the CT Academy for Education in Math, Science and Technology in Middletown, CT and a former public affairs director of Fox 61 television in Hartford.
 A native of Trinidad and Tobago, she grew up in New Haven, where she still lives.
 She earned her MBA from Rensselaer Polytechnic Institute.